littleroot/blog/_pages/pkg.go.dev color scheme.md

 document.cookie = "prefers-color-scheme=dark" // for dark scheme
 ```

-(I much like the light scheme on the site, though my operating system
+I much like the light scheme on the site, though my operating system
-color scheme is dark.)
+color scheme is dark.

-The cookies were once being used to allow users to toggle the color
+The cookies were once being used to let users to toggle the color
 scheme, but this was [rolled back][1] due to an issue.
 But the cookies
 still work partially.